api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 ["Using the DapiServer contract and Remix"](/guides/dapis/call-dapi-dapiserver/) for a step-by-step guides on how to call a dAPI.
 Also visit the [reference section for dAPIs](/reference/dapis/).

-## dAPI Composition

-API3 composes dAPIs out of individual Beacons and Beacon sets, and provides them as turn-key data feed services.
-Users need not worry about the exact API provider used, the endpoint called, or the parameters used.
-This process is managed by the API3 core technical team multisigs deployed on the chains that dAPIs are provided on.
-API3 also provides access to individual Beacons or Beacon sets for the users that require full control over the curation of the data feeds they use.

 ## More related material...